GilLevi/gillevi.github.io/_posts/2022-11-14-Random interesting deep learning and vision papers November 22 edition.md

 Cool paper, simple and elegant.
 Training image captioning models commonly requires supervision in the form of image and text pairs.
 Given a text-only dataset (so no images and certainly no pairs), can we leverage CLIP's [9] strong image and text embedding capabilities to train a text-only image captioning model? turns out we can.

-As a reminder, given an image I with a corresponding text T, CLIP embeds I and T to a shared space where their embeddings are close.
+As a reminder, given an image *I* with a corresponding text *T*, CLIP embeds *I* and *T* to a shared space where their embeddings are close.
 If we had image-text pairs, we could learn a decoder that given the CLIP image embedding as a starting point, reconstruct the text.
 However, in the above settings we don't have access to images at training time, so the authors propose to use the text embedding as a proxy for the image embedding instead.
 Specifically, given a dataset of sentences, we extract CLIP text embeddings from each sentence and learn a decoder which reconstruct the text from the text embedding and in inference time simply apply the decoder on the input image embedding instead.

 This simple baseline performs poorly, as there is a gap between the image and the text embedding - the decoder is trained with the text embeddings, but in test time is applied to the image embeddings, which are close to the text embeddings, but not in the same position (for a given image-text pair).